thegoldenmule/Webtrono.me/ideas.md

     * This may require timer being more central.
 * Graph progress.
 * Graph progress against goals.
-* Other components:
-    * Decibel meter-- stay *under* or within epsilon of a curve.
-    * -Timeline shows measures + *time signature*.
-Audio would add emphasis.-
 * Random time signature + random tempo.